apple/swift-embedded-examples/README.md

 Please note that the presence of community repositories and devices in this list does not constitute a recommendation or endorsement.
 If there's a project you'd like to see included here, please [submit an issue](https://github.com/apple/swift-embedded-examples/issues/new) with the details.

 ## Contributing to this repository

+This repository contains code that is not continuously developed, instead it's presented "as is" for educational and demonstrational purposes.
+Making major improvements to existing examples is discouraged, but additions of new examples is welcome.

 ### Code of Conduct